In English, a Roundwood leaver will know:

 During the study of fiction, students are given the opportunity to consider different perspectives and empathise with other characters and allow pupils to explore moral questions, such as equal rights for men and women, deforestation and homelessness, giving students the opportunity to produce their own writing.
 Writing non-fiction texts such as newspaper articles, leaflets, reports and reviews help to develop students’ ability to apply fiction to real life scenarios.

 Students learn about respecting others through the study of poetry from different cultures.
 Many poems deal with conditions faced by those in impoverished or less fortunate situations.
-Students are able to appreciate different cultures and empathise.
+Through exposure to these texts pupils develop an appreciation of different cultures and develop empathy.

-The study of World War Two in Years five and six is an example of how we appreciate British history and culture with the children exploring the Blitz from a child’s perspective as well as exploring the emotional impact of the D Day Landings through well-chosen film clips.
+The study of World War Two in Years five and six is an example of how we appreciate British history and culture with the children exploring evacuation from a child’s perspective as well as the emotional impact of the D Day Landings through carefully chosen film clips.

 Speaking and listening activities promote the opportunity to share their own experiences and appreciate other students’ perspectives and experiences.

-Theatre trips, visits from drama groups and published authors give all students the opportunity to access cultural activity alongside the viewing of DVDs of plays in performance, which otherwise some pupils may not have the opportunity to experience.
+Theatre trips, visits from drama groups and published authors give all students the opportunity to access cultural activity alongside the viewing of live and online performances, which otherwise some pupils may not have the opportunity to experience.